dineshveguru/ai-learning-repo/README.md

 # ai-learning-repo
 This repo contains code related to my learnings in GenAI.
 I've following these tasks and I will be updating each task in a python file
+> **Note:** This entire repository was built from scratch without using any AI assistance — every line of code was written by hand to ensure deep understanding of the underlying concepts.
 ## Tasks
 Code.
 Plot.
 Break.
 Repeat.